ortus-docs/commandbox-docs/getting_started_guide.md

 ```

 Wow, that Luis guy is busy!
 Let's install the the ColdBox MVC Platform.
-Don't worry, this won't hurt a bit!
+Don't worry, this won't hurt a bit.

 ```bash
 CommandBox> install coldbox